domeengine/dome/docs/guides/distribution.md

 [< Back](..)

-Distributing your games
+Distributing your applications
 ===================

 DOME is designed to be cross-platform, and so the same Wren code and assets should work across Windows, Mac and Linux.
+There are different approaches to sharing your application with others.

+Please note, none of the methods described here will provide adequate protection from reverse engineering or asset extraction, but may be a temporary hurdle against the casual user.
+They are intended only as measures of convenience.

 ## Basic Packaging
-The easiest way to share a game you've made is to place a DOME binary, your source code and game assets into a single zip file.
+The simplest and easiest way to share something you've made is to place a DOME binary, your source code and assets into a single zip file.
 Do this once for each platform you wish to support, and share those zip files with your users.
 If you are providing your own DOME binary, rather than a pre-compiled one, you will need to have access to the shared SDL2 library.

-## nest - Easy bundling
+## Bundling with `nest`

-For easy distribution, you can package all of your application code and resources into a single `.egg` file using the `nest` tool built into DOME.
-DOME automatically plays any file named `game.egg` in the current working directory.
+For convenience, and to reduce the risk of a file going missing, you can create a `.egg` bundle, which packages all of your application code and resources into a single file.
+This can be done using the `nest` tool built into DOME.

-If you use a `.egg` file, DOME expects your game to start from a `main.wren` in the base of the bundle, as its entry point.

-Navigate to your main game directory, before running the following on the commandline:
+To create a bundle, navigate to your application's root directory, before running the following on the commandline:

 ```
 > dome nest [files | directories]
 ```

 This will bundle all the files and directories into a file named `game.egg`.
+DOME automatically plays any file named `game.egg` in the current working directory.
+It expects that bundles contain a `main.wren` file in the base directory of the bundle, as the entry point for execution.

 ### Fused Mode